12gabriel3/easy-esi/docs/source/requests_and_responses.rst

 This call will block, i.e. it will wait until the response is received or the timeout you specified is reached.

-If the request succeeded and the server returned a HTTP status code between 100 and 299, the return value of :meth:`.HttpFuture.response()` will be a :class:`~bravado.response.BravadoResponse` instance.
-You may access the Swagger result of your call through :attr:`.BravadoResponse.result`.
+If the request succeeded and the server returned a HTTP status code between 100 and 299, the return value of :meth:`.HttpFuture.response()` will be a :class:`~bravado.response.EasyEsiResponse` instance.
+You may access the Swagger result of your call through :attr:`.EasyEsiResponse.result`.

 If the server sent a response with a HTTP code of 300 or higher, by default a subclass of :class:`.HTTPError` will be raised when you call :meth:`.HttpFuture.response`.
 The exception gives you access to the Swagger result (:attr:`.HTTPError.swagger_result`)